iclc/iclc2025-catalogue/data/performance/87_infiniteluumuios.md

 # $PROGRAM_NOTE

-Infiniteluumuios experiments with integrating live coding and modular synthesis within a two-way improvisation, sharing voltages alongside bytes.
+Infiniteluumuios experiments with integrating live coding and modular synthesis within a three-way improvisation, sharing voltages alongside bytes.
 Live coding and modular synthesis differ in many ways, especially in their interaction paradigms and approaches to precision, but they also share many commonalities in creating and manipulating signals— after all, both are different but complementary substrates for time-varying